appfair/App/docs/index.md

 ### Advanced User FAQs

+#### Is the App Fair available in my language?

+Translators are invited to help translate the App Fair strings into their local language.
+The weblate service is used for translations, and can he accessed at [hosted.weblate.org/projects/appfair/app-fair](https://hosted.weblate.org/projects/appfair/app-fair/#translations).

 #### How does the App Fair co-exist with an existing Homebrew installation?

 The App Fair bundles Homebrew itself and stores it in a unique location at `~/Library/Caches/appfair-homebrew/Homebrew/bin/brew`.
 It uses the `HOMEBREW_INSTALL_FROM_API` mechanism to avoid needing to clone the entire cask repository.